Fondation Pierre Elliot Trudeau

 Can Pierre Elliott Trudeau Scholars accept other awards?

-Yes but the value of the Pierre Elliott Trudeau Foundation Scholarship is adjusted based on the amount received from other organizations, institutions, or universities.
+Yes, but the value of the Pierre Elliott Trudeau Foundation Scholarship is adjusted based on the amount received from other organizations, institutions, or universities.
 Scholars must declare all additional sources of income each year, including other scholarships.

 Regardless of other funding, all Scholars receive the annual $20,000 allowance for research, travel, and networking, and each Scholar receives a minimum of $25,000 from the annual stipend.

-Does the Foundation adjust the scholarship amount for other reasons?
+Does the Foundation adjust the Scholarship amount for other reasons?

 For Scholars studying outside Canada who receive external funding in foreign currency, the Foundation converts that amount into Canadian dollars to determine the value.
-The location of study does not affect the scholarship amount.
+The location of study does not affect the Scholarship amount.

 Is there an age limit to apply?